awsdocs/amazon-aurora-user-guide/doc_source/aurora_stat_dml_activity.md

 # aurora\_stat\_dml\_activity<a name="aurora_stat_dml_activity"></a>

-Reports cummulative activity for each type of data manipulation language \(DML\) operation on a database in an Aurora PostgreSQL cluster\.
+Reports cumulative activity for each type of data manipulation language \(DML\) operation on a database in an Aurora PostgreSQL cluster\.

 ## Syntax<a name="aurora_stat_dml_activity-syntax"></a>